LorenzoLaCorte/Reflected-XSS-TestSuite/Readme.md

 - quotes or double quotes to escape HTML base tag,
 - an alert() function (the easiest way to check for an XSS),
 - combinations of listeners and other tags that enable the payload to work without user interaction.

-# TO-DO
-- find a way to install php older version (maybe docker container?) to test the other vuln